AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 If you exceed your annual entitlement of generative actions, you may purchase more directly from your Adobe sales representative.

-See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for information.
+See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html) for generative action and entitlement.

 ## Data governance